 - or use an alternative method of administration, such as applying topically or misting it onto the dog.
 (For more on that, see my article Simple, Effective Ways to Give Flower Essences to Animals)

 Caution!
-It’s important to be aware that dogs should never be given Rescue Remedy Pastilles, as these contain the sweetener xylitol, which is toxic to dogs.
+It’s important to be aware that dogs should never be given Rescue Remedy Pastilles, as these contain the sweetener xylitol, a substance highly toxic to dogs.

 Can you mix flower remedies?

 Flower essences can be used either individually or mixed into a blend to balance emotional reactions.
 Single essences can work well when the behavior in question is relatively simple and straightforward.
 They’re also appropriate when there is such a jumble of emotions and reactions that it’s difficult to get a clear picture of what the emotions are that are contributing to the problem.

 Using one essence at a time can make for slow progress, but it does let you weed out which essences don’t seem to have any effect.

 There are many problem dog behaviors that are more complex than a single flower remedy can effectively address.
 Mixing flower essences allows you to target the range of emotions involved in the behavior.
 This means you can move more quickly and efficiently to improve the problem behavior.